 - Open Additional Control Opens another TapTalk® window to allow the user to connect to multiple controls. - Close Control Closes the active window. - Print...
-Prints the control information. - Print Preview Displays a preview of what will be printed. - Print Setup...
-Allows the user to set up printer options. - Exit Exits the TapTalk program.
+Prints the control information. - Print Preview Displays a preview of what will be printed. - Print Setup...Allows the user to set up printer options. - Print Font Selection..
+Allows the user to select a font for printouts. - Exit Exits the TapTalk program.